 Coursera-dl – A Script To Download Coursera Videos

-Coursera is one of the popular and largest online educational platform on the planet.
+Coursera is one of the popular and largest online educational platform.
 It has partnered with various Universities, educational institutions and other organizations to offer online courses, specializations and degrees in numerous subjects, including engineering, humanities, medicine, biology, social sciences, mathematics, business, computer science, digital marketing, data science, and a lot more.
 As of October 2017, Coursera is offering more than 2,000 online courses and more than 28 million users have signed up with Coursera for its programs.
-If you’re one of Coursera user, I have got a good news.
+If you’re one of Coursera user, here is a good news for you!
 Now you can Download Coursera videos using a simple script from Command line in Linux.

 - Video names have numbers in them, but this does not correspond to the actual order.
 So, you may need to manually rename the videos one by one.
 It is time-consuming and bit difficult to find the videos in correct order.